ferror18/anywhere_fitness_backend/README.md

 Reset heroku db

+On your terminal:
-heroku pg:psql -a anywherefitness
+-heroku pg:psql -a anywherefitness
+Then:
-TRUNCATE TABLE event, class, "userData","userCredentials";VACUUM FULL;
+-TRUNCATE TABLE event, class, "userData","userCredentials";VACUUM FULL;
+Ctrl-C twice and then
-heroku run npm run resetdb -a anywhereFitness
+-heroku run npm run resetdb -a anywherefitness